 The Convention is hosted by the Michigan Inland Lakes Partnership, a collaboration of diverse organizations with a common mission to advance stewardship of Michigan's inland lakes.
-We invite you to join us online, September 16-18, to learn and share the latest innovations and ideas in lake stewardship, and to network with others who share your passion for lakes!
+We convened again September 14 - 16, 2022, to learn and share the latest innovations and ideas in lake stewardship, and to network with others who share our passion for lakes!

 Continuing Education Credits

-2020 Convention Contributors
+2022 Convention Contributors

 Contributors help advance stewardship of our inland lakes through learning, networking, and exchange of ideas.
 With their support, we can offer an outstanding online program and offer discounted registration to students.
 Check out our flyer featuring benefits to contributors.